Dolphins–Jets rivalry: Late 1970s and 1980s

 Two of the most memorable contests between the teams occurred in 1986.
 On September 21, Jets' quarterback Ken O'Brien and Dolphins' quarterback Dan Marino put on a legendary offensive performance.
 The two quarterbacks, combined, set NFL single-game records of 884 net passing yards and ten touchdown passes, records which have since been broken.
 Dan Marino completed 30 of 50 passes for 448 yards and six touchdown passes.
 Mark Duper and Mark Clayton had big games, each having over 100 yards receiving (Duper with 154, Clayton with 174).
 O'Brien threw for 479 yards and four touchdown passes all to wide receiver Wesley Walker, including one with no time left on the clock to force overtime, and then the game clincher in overtime for the win, 51–45.
 To this day, it is the highest-scoring game between the teams (96 total points).
 The win propelled the Jets to a team-record nine-game winning streak, and an NFL-leading 10–1 record, when the teams met again on November 24 on Monday Night Football.
 However, Marino and the Dolphins got revenge with a blowout win at home.
 Dan Marino completed 29 of 36 passes for 288 yards and four touchdown passes, while Dolphins' running back Lorenzo Hampton rushed for 148 yards on 19 carries and two scores, one being a 50-yard touchdown run.
 As for the Jets, they could only manage three points, as the Dolphins defeated the Jets 45–3.
-The game also reflected a swift change in momentum for the Jets, who lost their final five games of 1986 to finish with a 10–6 record, but managed to still back into a playoff berth.
+The game also reflected a swift change in momentum for the Jets, who lost their final five games of 1986 to finish with a 10–6 record but managed to still back into a playoff berth.
 They eventually fell to the Cleveland Browns in a double-overtime divisional round loss.

 Dan Marino made history in 1988; on October 23 he joined a very elite club, becoming one of the few quarterbacks in NFL history to throw for 500 yards, completing 35 of 60 passes for a career-high 521 yards.
 However, he also threw five interceptions; three of them were to rookie Jets' cornerback Erik McMillan, who returned one of them 55 yards for a touchdown.
-The Jets were ahead the entire game, including 30–10 at halftime, and despite a Dolphins' rally (scoring three touchdowns but missing the PAT on one of them) the Jets won 44–30.
-The game, however, was overshadowed in the Jets' locker room, for days earlier defensive end Mark Gastineau announced he was retiring from football to be with his girlfriend Brigitte Nielsen, who claimed to be suffering cancer of the uterus.
+The Jets were ahead the entire game, including 30–10 at halftime, and despite a Dolphins' rally (scoring three touchdowns but missing the PAT on one of them), the Jets won 44–30.
+The game, however, was overshadowed in the Jets' locker room, for days earlier defensive end Mark Gastineau announced he was retiring from football to be with his girlfriend Brigitte Nielsen, who claimed to be suffering from cancer of the uterus.